The Doctor's Dilemma (film): Critical

 The Monthly Film Bulletin wrote: "Shaw called his play a tragedy, and the main difficulty facing a director is to integrate its malicious satire on the medical profession with the ethical and human drama of Sir Colenso and the Dubedats.
 Asquith succeeds intermittently, while getting little help from de Grunwald's adaptation, whose every radical departure from Shaw has resulted in a weakening of the tension. ...
 Nevertheless Dirk Bogarde's Louis Dubedat is a genuine achievement, shorn of previous mannerisms and intelligently worked out.
 In fact he and Leslie Caron bring such warmth to the Dubedats, and John Robinson is so colourless as that vulnerable and misguided ass, Sir Colenso, that the balance of the argument is greatly endangered."

 The Hollywood Reporter wrote: "Dirk Bogarde delivers a superb performance as the lovable bigamist and blackguard, Dubedat.
 Despite his amoral nature, the character conveys the conviction that he can make a woman supremely happy and it seems both reasonable and touching that his current wife (superbly played by Leslie Caron) should do everything in a wistful woman's power to persuade an eminent physician (enacted with poise and dignity by John Robinson) to save her husband from death by tuberculosis."

 Variety wrote: "Bogarde gives a stimulating performance as the selfish young artist and is particularly convincing in his final, highly theatrical death sequence.
 Miss Caron is often moving in her blind belief in her man, but never suggests the strength necessary to fight the cynical doetors.
 These are played as caricatures.
 Producer Anatole de Grunwald has spared no expense in lining up a team which gives Shaw's lusty medicinal characters the works.
 John Robinson is suitably stiff-upper-lipped as the bachelor specialist who knows Bogarde's reputation and prefers to save another man, despite his liking for Miss Caron.
 Alastair Sim, Robert Morley and Felix Aylmer play the roles of Harley Street fuddy-duddies with rich fun and vigor."

+Harrison's Reports rated the film "good", praising its lavish production, Eastman Color photography, and strong performances—particularly Leslie Caron's—while noting that its talk‑heavy, Shavian dialogue and limited action would likely restrict its appeal to art‑house audiences and admirers of George Bernard Shaw.

+Margarita Landazuri of Turner Classic Movies gave the film a positive review calling it a "sly of the 1906 morality play".